-(Find out how to use air conditioning most effieciently.)
+(Find out how to use air conditioning most efficiently.)

 Why Peak Energy Costs You

 Some utilities encourage users to reduce peak demand with cost incentives.
 TXU Energy in Texas has variable time-of-use rates.
-Electricity is more expensive between 1 and 6 p.m. on weekdays in summer and fall.
-These are the times with highest electric demand, largely because of air conditioning usage.
+Electricity is more expensive between 1 and 6 PM on weekdays in summer and fall.
+These are the electricity peak hours, largely because of air conditioning usage.

 (Learn how to use a programmable thermostat to control peak energy use.)